snorwin/powercoders/docs/pod.md

         ```
         oc logs <pod name>
         ```
-    4. Also check the 'Inspect a Pod' section for the WebConsole.
+    4. Also check the 'Inspect a Pod' section for the Web Console.

     ### Delete a Pod
     1. You won't need the `Pod` in the following exercises, therefore clean up your project.